darkanakin41/table-bundle/README.md

 p_lejeune_table:
     template:
         # Select the template for all fields
-        fields: '@PLejeuneTable/foundation/fields.html.twig'
+        fields: '@Darkanakin41Table/foundation/fields.html.twig'
         # Select the template for all table
-        table: '@PLejeuneTable/foundation/table.html.twig'
+        table: '@Darkanakin41Table/foundation/table.html.twig'
 ```

 ## Usage
-In order to use the bundle, you must declare your own Table class which will extends ```PLejeune\TableBundle\Definition\AbstractTable```
+In order to use the bundle, you must declare your own Table class which will extends ```Darkanakin41\TableBundle\Definition\AbstractTable```

 Then, you'll have to override method ```public function __init__() ``` in order to define the differents columns you need